mjurczyk/openvdb/README.md

 - `loadVDB( url ): Promise<OpenVDB.OpenVDBReader>`

-Load OpenVDB file and parse its grids.
+Loads OpenVDB file and parses its grids.
 Grids can be accessed via `.grids` property of the value returned from the Promise.

 Each grid has a `.getValue( position: Three.Vector3 ): float` method, which returns a voxel value for the given position.
 See `src/openvdb/three/VolumeToFog.js` for an example of VDB file parsing.

+---

 ### VDBLoader